 Tuskegee and Auburn University NROTCs are located within 20 miles of one another and share the same Commanding Officer and active duty staff.
 This arrangement is known as a "consortium."
 While specific scholarship criteria, availability and execution vary, Naval Staff contact information for either school may be used interchangeably.
-For more information regarding NROTC in general, please view the orientation brief or visit the Auburn NROTC website.
+For more information regarding NROTC in general, please view the command brief or visit the Auburn NROTC website.

-Commanding Officer and Professor of Naval Science
+Commanding Officer and Professor of Naval Science (PNS)

 The mission of the Naval ROTC is to develop NROTC students mentally, morally, and physically and to imbue them with the highest ideals of duty, honor, and loyalty; to commission college graduates as naval officers who possess a basic professional background, are motivated toward careers in the naval service, and have a potential for future development in mind and character so as to assume the highest responsibilities of command, citizenship, and government.
 All qualified men and women are eligible for the NROTC Program after submitting an application and being accepted as a scholarship or non-scholarship midshipman.
 All Naval Science courses, basic and advanced, are open to all Tuskegee students regardless of affiliation with the NROTC Program.